pavithrar020/DataVizBasics/README.md

 # README: Week 2 Notebook - Pavithra Ramakrishnan

 ## Overview
 This Jupyter Notebook, `Ramakrishnan_Pavithra_Week_2.ipynb`, is designed as part of a weekly assignment.
-It focuses on tasks or concepts covered during Week 2, providing detailed implementation and analysis.
+It focuses on tasks or concepts covered during Week 2 of my data visualization class, providing detailed implementation and analysis.

 ---